wimpomp/parfor/README.md

 ## `ParPool`
 More low-level accessibility to parallel execution.
-Submit tasks and request the result at any time, (although necessarily submit first, then request a specific task), use different functions and function arguments for different tasks.
+Submit tasks and request the result at any time, (although to avoid breaking causality, submit first, then request), use different functions and function arguments for different tasks.